• Skip to primary navigation

 Photo courtesy of Amazon.

+Death Grip mustache wax is made with pine rosin, beeswax, and lanolin.
+The only downside is that it’s formulated with lanolin.
 Although it’s in many cosmetic products, it can irritate sensitive skin and cause allergic reactions.

 Clubman Moustache Wax